 For example, a person who has lived and worked in a cult environment for 5 years where the members live together, who rarely leaves the group compound and who has frequent, direct contact with the cult leader will have suffered much more from the effects of cult control than someone who attends a 2 hour class given by the cult leader once a week for 2 months.

 In one-on-one cults, in an intimate relationship with a sociopath, for example, a husband and wife situation, where all the attention is given to one victim, the results can be very disturbing.
+Complex trauma is the term being used nowadays to describe what happens to children who are brought up by psychopathic or narcissistic parents.

 If you have a family member or a friend in a cult, you will recognize some of these things!